Today's Tuesday β’ 7 mins read

 Interpreting Your SWLS Score

 - 25 to 29: Quite satisfied with life.
-You like your life and feel things are going well, even with some areas for improvement.
-Individuals who score in this range may draw motivation from the areas of your life that you are dissatisfied with.
+You like your life and feel things are going well, but there might be some areas for improvement.
+If you score in this range, you might want to focus on the areas of your life you are dissatisfied with.

 - 20 to 24: Average life satisfaction.
-You are generally satisfied, but have some areas you’d like to improve.
-This is normal, as most individuals typically seek to improve their life circumstances.
+You are generally satisfied with your life, but may have some areas you could improve.
+This is normal, as most people are generally satisfied with their lives while wishing to improve some of their life circumstances.

 - 15 to 19: Low life satisfaction.
-Experiencing significant problems in several areas or substantial problems in one area.
+You may be experiencing noteworthy problems in one or several areas of your life.
 You may need to seek help from others.
 If this is due to recent events, your satisfaction level will likely improve over time.

 What To Do Next